HOW MUCH DOES AN AMERICAN BULLY COST?

 One of the most commonly asked questions that we receive is “how much does an American Bully cost?”
 Breeders get asked “how much?”
 Several times a day, in emails, Facebook, social media messages & under their photos.

 As much as I’m sure they would love to respond to every single “howmucher” it could take up their entire day.
 Most of the time it will be listed in their post (Read it) or can be found on the kennels’ website.
 Those seriously interested in a puppy should contact the breeder with questions.

 Nonetheless, it is a great topic, and lots of people want to know.. how much does an American Bully cost?

 Good breeders won’t hide behind a photo, they’ll have plenty of Video, and can be found at Shows competing and letting the public see their dogs.
-They will probably own a Champion or have multiple Champions.
-They are proud of their dogs and will want to show them off, not hide them.
-They will also have productions (in house produced dogs) for you to see to get an idea of the build, structure, color and look that their Stud and or program has produced.
-Good breeders aren’t hurting for sales, so you’ll probably need to contact them.
+The breeder will probably own a Champion or multiple Champions.

 TRUST THE BLOOD?

 You’ve probably heard the saying “trust the blood.”
 What they are referring to, is the dog’s pedigree.
 The best determinate of the future build of a puppy are the dog’s genetics.
 Look at the parents.
 BOTH PARENTS.

 Many breeders will use well known Studs to increase litter sales often times pairing the Stud with a below average female.
 Although this sometimes produces a few nice dogs, the majority of the time it does not.

 It takes BOTH a quality female and Stud to produce a consistent litter.

 Quality females are what separates breeders that are a “flash in the pan” (with a lot of hype behind them) and breeders who produce quality litters time after time.